DSincerity/CSCI-662-project/README.md

 # CSCI 662 Group project

 ## To run the codes for training, you should first download model files from the link of google drive.
 Then, you should put them into the right location.
-- files in the "models" dirctory -> ./models

 - files in the "wordvector" dirctory -> ./wordvector
-- files in the "metric_model" directory -> ./metric/model
+- files in the "model" directory -> ./metric/model
+- files in the "Blenderbot_small-90M" directory -> ./Blenderbot_small-90M

 =========================================================================================================
 ### This is the README.md of KEMI paper.